jairesdesousa/guidemol/README.md

 ## How to use

-Download the guidemol.py file to some directory, navigate via command line to this directory (depending on your installation you may need to activate an rdkit environment by typing ‘activate my-rdkit-env’).
+Download the guidemol.py file to some directory, navigate via command line to this directory.
+Depending on your installation you may need to activate an rdkit environment by typing ‘activate my-rdkit-env’.

 Then type

 python guidemol.py

 or

 python3 guidemol.py